 What to expect

-Project construction has not started and travelers should not expect to see any construction-related delays.
-The IBR program is committed to promoting the best ways to minimize, avoid, and mitigate the impacts of replacing and operating this key connection within our community.
+This project is in the environmental phase - construction has not started and travelers should not expect to see any construction-related delays.
+The IBR (Interstate Bridge Replacement) program is committed to promoting the best ways to minimize, avoid, and mitigate the impacts of replacing and operating this key connection within our community.